 The WYWLA Creeds instill a sense of pride and honor in students, teachers, and parents.
 They provide common language that serves as a source of inspiration and motivation to challenge our entire school community to excel in every way.
 Our creeds are powerful affirmations and commitments that hold us all accountable for our daily actions and decisions.
-Students recite the Creed daily during GLC, and parents recite the Parent Creed during PTSA meetings and school events.
+Students recite the creed during GLC.